|

 Watch Your Clothing and Allergies

-The clothes you wear can cause skin irritation so pay attention to the fabric you wear to make sure you are not allergic to it.
+The clothes you wear can cause skin irritation, so pay attention to the fabric you wear to make sure you are not allergic to it.
 Be careful of tight-fitting clothing and clothing that binds on your skin.
 Note any swelling or redness that results after you wear an outfit.

 Food allergies also fall into this category.
 Like all other skin irritation triggers, they should be avoided.
 If you are not sure of a particular food allergy, get tested so you know what to avoid.